-In addition to the courses listed below, students may be required to take developmental classes based on their placement test scores.
+In addition to the courses listed below, students are required to complete all developmental classes based on their placement test scores before enrolling in the Nursing Assistant Certificate Program.
 Grades in these classes are used in the calculation of grade point averages, but do not count toward hours required for graduation.